0xSage/noir-simple-signature/README.md

 // witness inputs
 priv_key
-// Note: `priv_key could be an array of `0` and `1` Field elements.
-A bit redundant when you can just use a Field type, but for the sake of the exercise, let's use an array of bits.
+// Note: `priv_key could be an array of `0` and `1` Field elements, or some other way to input bit notation in NOIR.
+Ofc, we can just use a `Field` or `Integer` type.
+But to adhere to the original example, let's provide the private key in bit notation.

 // Think through what else should be a witness input